siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 15. CountFrequencyOfElement.java
 =>	Problem statement - Program to find the frequency of each element in the array

+16. PrintFirstRepeatingElement.java
+=>	Problem statement - Write a program to get the first repeating element from integer array
 *****************************************************************************************

 # Package : com.sid.hackerrank